lmbarros/DUMP/morsels/ziggurat_algorithm.md

 Let's handle first the segments greater than zero.
 We start by drawing (from a uniform distribution) a number `u1` in the horizontal range of the `i`-th rectangle, which is between zero and `x[i-1]` (you can follow these steps looking at the figure).
 If this number is in the part of the rectangle that is fully under the PDF curve, we accept this number and simply return it (with the random signal we defined previously).

 Here's one interesting thing: in a rejection sampling method like the Ziggurat Algorithm, what we do is to randomly create points over the PDF plot, right?
 We generated the *x* coordinate of this point (it's the `u1` above), but where is the *y* coordinate?
-When we randomly selected one of the segments (`i`), we were doing a low-resolution selection of the *y* coordinate.
+The answer is that, when we randomly selected one of the segments (`i`), we were doing a low-resolution selection of the *y* coordinate.

 Now, what if we are unlucky and `u1` falls in the region that is partially above the PDF?
-Then we need to generate a high-resolution *y* coordinate for our random point.
+Then we reach a slow path and need to generate a high-resolution *y* coordinate for our random point.
 That's the `yy` in the code below.
 We simply check if `yy` is under the PDF curve at our *x* coordinate `u1`.

 ⟨Ziggurat: Handle Segments greater than 0⟩ =
 ```C++